Landesarchiv-Thueringen/x-man/README.md

 Copy `.env.example` to `.env` and adjust values as described in the file.

+## Custom TLS Certificates

+Copy any custom root certificates to `server/data/ca-certificates` and rerun `docker compose build`.
+This allows you to remove any `TLS_INSECURE_SKIP_VERIFY` options where certificates are signed by a provided root certificate.

 ## Development

 When run with development configuration, there are some additional options to help with testing and debugging.